JohnXLivingston/peertube-plugin-livechat/prosody-modules/mod_pubsub_peertubelivechat/README.md

 * tasks
 * ... (more to come)

-These objects are meant te be shared between moderators.
+These objects are meant te be shared between admin/owner.

 This module is part of peertube-plugin-livechat, and is under the same LICENSE.